assanikas/js-search-app/README.md

 Search keywords are underlined in the results.

-Descriptions are uneven so I excluded them from the search results.
+Descriptions are uneven in the product catalogue .json so I excluded them from the search results for a better layout.